organicastudio/observer-infra/README.md

     --record-set-name observer-api \
     --ipv4-address 10.10.10.X
   ```
+  - `--zone-name observer.internal`: The DNS zone to update.
+  - `--resource-group <rg>`: The resource group containing the DNS zone.
+  - `--record-set-name observer-api`: The name of the A record.
+  - `--ipv4-address 10.10.10.X`: The private IP address of the App Gateway.

+Replace `<rg>` with your resource group and `10.10.10.X` with your AppGW private IP.

 ## 3. App Gateway Health Probes

-- In Azure Portal, navigate to the App Gateway backend pool
+- In Azure Portal, navigate to the App Gateway backend pool.
-- Confirm health probe for `observer-brain-api` is green
+- Confirm the health probe for `observer-brain-api` is green.
-- If not, review probe configuration and backend health
+- If not, review the probe configuration and backend health.

 ## 4. AKS AGIC Integration

-- AGIC enabled in Bicep
+- Ensure AGIC is enabled in Bicep.
-- AGIC mapped to the internal AppGW resource
+- Map AGIC to the internal AppGW resource.
-- Minimal Ingress objects in Kubernetes; AGIC syncs to AppGW
+- Use minimal Ingress objects in Kubernetes; AGIC syncs to AppGW.

 ## 5. Test Access